-Source Water and Distribution System Bacteria Sampling - 65 bacteria samples were collected among three wells (untreated).
-Total Coliform was detected in 9 of these well samples.
-E. Coli was found in one of the well samples.
-However, immediate resampling showed No Detection of E. Coli in the follow-up sample.
-In addition, 168 bacteria samples were collected from the treated water.
+Source Water and Distribution System Bacteria Sampling - 72 bacteria samples were collected among three wells (untreated).
+Total Coliform was detected in 22 of these well samples.
+E. Coli was not present in any of these samples.
+168 bacteria samples were collected from the treated water.
 This includes sampling the WTP twice/ month and 12 distribution system sites monthly.
 There was No Detection of Coliform or E. Coli in any of the finished water or distribution system samples.
 This confirms that the WTP chlorination process for disinfection functions properly.

-Distribution System Lead & Copper (AL: Lead = 0.015 mg/L; Copper = 1.30 mg/L) - Samples were collected from 23 homes in August.
-The 90th Percentile Lead = 0.010 mg/L. The 90th Percentile Copper = 0.30 mg/L.
+Distribution System Lead & Copper (AL: Lead = 0.015 mg/L; Copper = 1.30 mg/L) - Samples were collected from 20 homes in August.
+The 90th Percentile Lead = 0.012 mg/L. The 90th Percentile Copper = 0.16 mg/L.